-These are our core beliefs about theology and psychology as we gather from all over the world, seeking to learn how to live more productive, practical, and inspiring lives.
-We all have situational and relational challenges, and benefit from having other people bringing insight and care.
+The following is what we believe about theology and psychology as we gather from all over the world, seeking to learn how to live practical and effective lives.
+We all have situational and relational challenges and benefit from having other people bringing insight and care.
 Caring for others is what this community does best.

-Our goals are to be envisioned as we engage this community site for the purpose of being equipped so we can export what we have learned to others so the name of Christ can be exalted in our lives and the lives of our friends.
+Our goals are to envision as we engage our community for the purpose of being equipped so we can export what we have learned to others, so the name of Christ is exalted in our lives and the lives of our friends.

 Our Mission Statement

-Our mission is to help people by providing practical tools and ongoing training for more effective living.
+Our mission is to help people by providing practical tools and ongoing training for effective living.

-We believe if people are able to practically apply the Gospel to their lives, while contextualized in a Christ-centered local church, they will then be able to love God and their neighbor in more effective ways (Matthew 22:36-40).
+We believe if people can practically apply the gospel to their lives, while contextualized in a Christ-centered local church, they will then be able to love God and their neighbor in more effective ways (Matthew 22:36-40).

-We are a highly skilled organization whose purpose is summarized in these three sentences:
+We are a highly skilled organization that summarizes it’s purpose in the following three sentences:

 Our Statement of Faith